GeniusDai/cppev/examples/tcp_pressure/README.md

 ### Step 1.
 Define handler

 On the socket accepted, put the message to the write buffer, then trying to send it.
-The try_write here means if the message is very long then would register writable event to do asynchrous write.
+The async_write here means if the message is very long then would register writable event to do asynchrous write.

 On the socket sys-buffer read completed, retrieve the message from read buffer, then put to the write buffer and trying to send it.

 ```
 auto on_accept = [](std::shared_ptr<cppev::nio> iop, cppev::event_loop *evp) -> void {
     iop->wbuf()->put("cppev is an event driven lib");
-    cppev::try_write(iop, evp);
+    cppev::async_write(iop, evp);
     cppev::log::info << "write message to " << iop->fd() << cppev::log::endl;
 };

 auto on_read_complete = [](std::shared_ptr<cppev::nio> iop, cppev::event_loop *evp) -> void {
     iop->wbuf()->put(iop->rbuf()->get());
-    cppev::try_write(iop, evp);
+    cppev::async_write(iop, evp);
 };
 ```